DeWalt vs. Bosch: Which of the Two Brands Is Better?

 Manufacturing: It’s a Tie

 As mentioned earlier, DeWalt is an American brand and it still continues to make a considerable portion of its power tools in the United States.
-Those tools, assembled at one of the companies seven US factories, DeWalt markets under a “Built in the USA with global materials” logo.
+Those tools, assembled at one of the company’s seven US factories, DeWalt markets under a “Built in the USA with global materials” logo.

 That said, DeWalt also has a significant overseas presence not only in terms of sales but also in terms of manufacturing.
 It has factories in Brazil, China, the Czech Republic, Italy, Mexico, and the United Kingdom.

 It’s worth keeping in mind, though, that the “Built in the USA” tools are not necessarily of higher quality than those built overseas.
-More than that, it is a way for DeWalt to show that they care about creating jobs in the US – and to market to a US audience which has a preference towards products made in the country.
+More than that, it is a way for DeWalt to show that they care about creating jobs in the US – and to market to a US audience that has a preference towards products made in the country.

-Just like with DeWalt, though, its quality control is solid throughout the world, and so a “Made in Malaysia” tag shouldn’t discourage you from choosing the product.
+Just like with DeWalt, though, its quality control is solid throughout the world, so a “Made in Malaysia” tag shouldn’t discourage you from choosing the product.

 DEWALT 20V MAX Cordless Drill Combo Kit, 10-Tool (DCK1020D2)